 The Person paid the delinquent tax owed the county prior to applying to the Treasurer-Tax Collector for a waiver.

 Sec.
-18-60.2 Apportionment.

-If a Person subject to the tax is operating both within and outside the unincorporated county, it is the intent of the county to apply the commercial cannabis business tax so that the measure of the tax fairly reflects the proportion of the taxed activity actually carried on in the county.
-For purposes of apportionment as may be required by law, the Treasurer-Tax Collector may promulgate administrative procedures for apportionment in accordance with state law.

-Sec.
-18-60.3 Enforcement—Action to collect.
+18-60.2 Enforcement—Action to collect.

 (a) Any taxes, penalties, interest and/or fees required to be paid under the provisions of this chapter shall be deemed a debt owed to the county.
 Any Person owing money to the county under the provisions of this Chapter shall be liable in an action brought in the name of the County for the recovery of such debt.
 The provisions of this section shall not be deemed a limitation upon the right of the County to bring any other action including criminal, civil and equitable actions, based upon the failure to pay the tax, penalties, interest and/or fees imposed by this chapter or the failure to comply with any of the provisions of this chapter.